 PROGRAM CONTEXT

 I am a third year PhD student in the Department of Engineering Education at Virginia Tech University.
 I have passed my Qualifier and Preliminary Examinations.
-The purpose of the Preliminary Examination of ENGE was to assess my readiness to pursue creative, original, independent research at a level typically expected of PhD students.
-Now as a PhD candidate, I am developing my research proposal.
-My research proposal will describes the background, purpose, and methods of the proposed dissertation study, the anticipated outcomes, and the contribution to the field.
-I have conducted a pilot study in fall of 2014).
-Recently (spring 2015) I have collected data of novice learners’ collaborative learning computational concepts in a classroom setting.
-Separately I have also explored the dataset of an open online (scratch.mit.edu) learning environment.
+Now as a PhD candidate, I am developing my research proposal, describing the background, purpose, methods, anticipated outcomes, and contributions to the field of my work.
+I have conducted a pilot study in fall of 2014.
+Recently (spring 2015) I have collected data on novice learners’ collaboratively learning computational concepts in a classroom setting.
+Separately, I have also explored the dataset of an open, online learning environment (scratch.mit.edu).

 CONTEXT AND MOTIVATION